 - Your device may be running low on memory, so try clearing some space.
 Start by uninstalling any apps you no longer use (for suggestions, go to Android Settings, tap 'Storage', then 'Free Up Space').
 Then clear all the old cached data from your device (from Android Settings, tap 'Storage', then 'Cached data', then 'OK' when you're asked to confirm clearance).

-Android may stop you installing an app if there are still remnants on your device from previous failed attempts.
-You can clear these remnants as follows:
+First, check your device meets the minimum requirements.
+Android may also stop you installing an app if there are still remnants on your device from previous failed attempts.
+You can clear these as follows:

 - Open Android settings (usually a cogwheel icon).